 SB 1220 (Umberg): This bill requires law enforcement agencies to provide a list of officers who have had sustained findings of misconduct, criminal offenses, or are facing criminal prosecution to prosecutors.
-On the Governor’s Desk.
+Signed by the Governor.

 AB 1299 (Salas): Requires law enforcement agencies to notify POST when an officer is terminated or resigns in lieu of termination.
-On the Governor’s Desk.
+Signed by the Governor.

 SB 94 (Committee on Budget and Fiscal Review): Requires the Commission on Peace Officer Standards and Training (POST), that sets minimum standards for police training and selection, to prepare an annual report on the overall effectiveness for peace officer training.
 Signed by the Governor.

 SB 399 (Atkins): Requires the proTem and Speaker each appoint a non-peace officer member to POST.
 Signed by the Governor.

 The 2019-20 State Budget provides $34.9 million to restore funding levels and provide training for law enforcement.
 Prioritizes $20 million of the funding in each of the following two fiscal years for the use of force and de-escalation training.
 Signed by the Governor.

 AB 846 (Burke): Requires evaluations of peace officers to include an evaluation of bias against specified protected characteristics and requires POST to update materials.
 Signed by the Governor.